 Transferability of the findings to Germany

 “The data currently available for Germany are less detailed, but preliminary findings suggest that the situation is very similar.
 Although the increase in the share of home office hours seems somewhat less pronounced than in the Netherlands, it is clear that workers without higher education are less likely to be able to work from home.
-Both countries have also implemented similar restrictions on social contacts, which creates a comparable setting,” says Hans-Martin von Gaudecker, ECONtribute Professor for Applied Microeconomics at the University of Bonn and research team leader at IZA.
+Both countries have also implemented similar restrictions on social contacts, which creates a comparable setting,” says Hans-Martin von Gaudeckern, ECONtribute Professor for Applied Microeconomics at the University of Bonn and research team leader at IZA.

 Impact Lab with current data on the crisis